 Too often parents assume kids will wreck their furnishings and that's a shame.
 Having good pieces in their rooms teaches them to take care of furniture.

-One last thing, I'd like to give a big thank you to the folks at Law Offices of Bruce J Chasan.
-They're a stellar patent infringement lawyer in Philadelphia in PENNSYLVANIA.
-The idea for this post came about on account of a talk I had with Bruce there.
+One last thing, I'd like to give a big thank you to the folks at Farris Law.
+They're a superb personal injury lawyer in St Louis in MISSOURI.
+The idea for this post came about on account of a talk I had with Farris there.
 Anyway, I hope you enjoyed this content.
 Until the next time.

 Posted in Home Improvement Post Date 01/29/2015